michaelpq/michaelpq.github.io/manuals/postgresql/perf/index.markdown

 a query processing or simply of a server running and improve those.

-It is usually found in the package "perf", at least it is the case of RHEL, CentOS and ArchLinux
+It is usually found in the package "perf", at least it is the case of RHEL, CentOS and ArchLinux.

 /proc/sys/kernel/perf\_event\_paranoid can be used to restrict access to the performance counters.